top of page

 TE TOA WHAKAIHUWAKA

-OVERALL WINNER – NGĀPŌ PĪMIA WEHI DUNCAN MACINTYRE TROPHY
+OVERALL WINNER – NGĀPŌ PĪMIA WEHI DUNCAN MACINTYRE

 Awarded to the winner of the Finals Day competition